jerequin/restomaps/README.md

 			vicinity:"J. Llorente Street, Cebu City`

  3.  ***A layer panel can filter the restaurant type to show.***
-	 - In the right-panel, indicated types which I think can display different types of restaurant based on what I got in Places API
+	 - In the Left Panel, indicated types which I think can display different types of restaurant based on what I got in Places API
 		 - Food
 		 - Restaurant
 		 - Cafe